 If you’re after a feature-rich note-taking app, Simplenote isn’t for you.
 But that’s exactly why I like it.

 Simplenote is lean, clean, and minimal, which means I can go in, jot things down, and get back to what I was doing without having to faff around with notebooks, clippers, and other distracting bells and whistles.

 Simplenote also syncs cross-platform (there’s even a desktop app), and you can lock it with Touch ID or Face ID so nobody can accidentally read your best-selling book idea.
 Or your Christmas shopping list.

 For nailing your writing brief

-These days, I write everything on Google Docs, even if I have to submit it in a different format when I’m done.
+These days, I write all my copy in it, even if I have to submit it in a different format when I’m done.

-- I find it much easier to track amends and client comments
+It’s easier to track amends and client comments

 CoSchedule Headline Analyser